github/stale-repos/README.md

 1. Copy `.env-example` to `.env`
 1. Fill out the `.env` file with a _token_ from a user that has access to the organization to scan (listed below).
 Tokens should have admin:org or read:org access.
 1. Fill out the `.env` file with the desired _inactive_days_ value.
 This should be a whole positive number representing the amount of inactivity that you want for flagging stale repos.
+1. (Optional) Fill out the `.env` file with the [repository topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) _exempt_topics_ that you want to filter out from the stale repos report.
+This should be a comma separated list of topics.
-1. Fill out the `.env` file with the exact _organization_ that you want to search in
+1. (Optional) Fill out the `.env` file with the exact _organization_ that you want to search in
 1. (Optional) Fill out the `.env` file with the exact _URL_ of the GitHub Enterprise that you want to search in.
 Keep empty if you want to search in the  public `github.com`.
 1. `pip install -r requirements.txt`
 1. Run `python3 ./stale_repos.py`, which will output a list of repositories and the length of their inactivity